 The Detox Diet – 2 Days of Raw Food

 Introducing the food in your body after a fast has to be done gradually.
-After being shut down for a week, your digestive system is now sensitive to pro-inflammatory foods.
+Your digestive system was shut down for a week so it is now sensitive to pro-inflammatory foods.
 You should reintroduce food carefully in order to get all the benefits from this detox.

 Choosing simple meals is the key to a successful post-cleanse diet.
 We recommend you to eat fruits only to break the fast.
 Vegetables will then be reintroduced.
 Lightly steamed veggies are also permitted at dinner time.
 Follow our dietary guidelines and you will enjoy every second of it!

 On the third day after your detox program, you can almost eat normally, but not quite yet!
 Continue eating colorful salads, fresh vegetables, and fruits.